-Departments have business continuity plans that contain procedures for response, recovery and resumption of critical business processes.
-Contact information for associates, vendors and critical business partners are listed, updated periodically and is available off site electronically and through hardcopy in support of the business continuity program.
+Individual departments have business continuity plans that contain procedures for response, recovery and resumption of critical business processes.
+Department plans include contact information for associates, vendors and critical business partners.
+This information is updated periodically and is available off site electronically and through hardcopy.
 A plan may be invoked in whole or in part, depending on the severity of the incident and the functional areas affected.
-It is the firm’s intention to continue business during any foreseeable disruptive event and to provide clients prompt access to their funds and securities.
+It is the firm’s objective to continue business during any foreseeable disruptive event and to provide clients prompt access to their funds and securities.

-Emergency response procedures and drills are in place for building evacuation and weather emergencies for our company headquarters as well as other Baird offices.
-Communication and direction throughout an incident is coordinated through the Crisis Management team and escalated to the Executive Committee if needed.
+Emergency response procedures are in place for building evacuation and weather emergencies at our headquarters as well as other Baird offices.
+Regular drills are in place to exercise these procedures.
+Communication and direction throughout any incident is coordinated through the Crisis Management team and escalated to the Executive Committee if needed.

 In the event of a power disruption at our corporate headquarters, we have alternate power generation capability sufficient to support our trading, information technology and critical clearance and settlement functions.

-Baird’s business continuity plan is tested regularly, remote work exercises are performed twice a year, auto notification and emergency communications exercises are run, monthly generator tests occur as well as appropriate IT technical recovery rehearsals.
-The plan is reviewed by executive senior management on an annual basis and is monitored by a full-time business continuity manager, who updates the plan in the event of any material change to the firm’s operations, technology, structure, business or location.
+Baird’s business continuity plan is rehearsed regularly.
+Remote work exercises are performed twice a year.
+Auto notification and emergency communications exercises are run on a regular basis.
+Monthly generator tests occur as well as appropriate IT technical recovery rehearsals.
+The plan is reviewed by executive senior management on an annual basis and is monitored by Baird’s dedicated business continuity team.
+The plan is updated throughout the year and in the event of any material change to the firm’s operations, technology, structure, business or location.

 If you have any questions or concerns, please contact your Financial Advisor or call us toll-free at 800-792-2473 and ask for the Business Continuity Director.